-Henceforth, we now want to consider the case of infinite area surfaces $V$.
-However, we will only consider the case that~$V$ has no cusps (or equivalently the corresponding Fuchsian group~$\Gamma$ has no parabolic points).
+Henceforth, we now want to consider the case of infinite area surfaces~$V$.
+However, we shall only consider the case that~$V$ has no cusps, or equivalently the corresponding Fuchsian group~$\Gamma$ has no parabolic points.

-We want to return to the boundary map associated to the action of the group on the limit set.
-Recall that in this case the limit set $\Lambda$ is a Cantor set.
-But the same basic approach applies --- except that it is even easier.
-(This time we have an expanding map $T \colon \Lambda \to \Lambda$ on the Cantor set).
+We want to construct the boundary map associated to the action of the group on the limit set.
+Recall that by Lemma~\ref{limdim:lem} in this case the limit set~$\Lambda$ is a Cantor set.
+The same basic approach applies --- except that it is even easier: this time we have to define an expanding map $T \colon \Lambda \to \Lambda$ on the Cantor set.
 This is best illustrated by an example.
-We recall our main example of the three funnelled surface.
+We recall our basic example of the three funnelled surface.